 - The preparation of historical data for use with a GIS (geo-coding and geo-referencing)

-The workshop will focus on hands-on practical sessions using ArcGIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.
+The workshop will focus on hands-on practical sessions using QGIS software to view and manipulate historical data, and will provide the opportunity for generating (and analysing) the kinds of thematic mapping that is the product of this research tool.

-Day One is not a pre-requisite, but if students choose not to attend the first part of the course, it is expected that they will be familiar with concepts such as projection, coordinate systems, and layers.
+Day One is not a pre-requisite, but should be familiar with concepts such as projection, coordinate systems, and layers.
 Confidence with spreadsheets such as Microsoft Excel is essential and familiarity with relational databases such as Microsoft Access would also be beneficial.
 No previous experience of using GIS software is necessary.